surfliner/surfliner-mirror/lark/EVENT_LOG.md

 # The Lark Event Log

-An excellent way to add visibility to what is happening within LARK service is through Event Logging.
-The fundamental concept is that every change to the state of Lark is encapsulated in an event object and stored sequentially.
+Lark's state is maintained by a single append-only event log.
+The event log serves as a canonical data source for authority records.
 This document provides the abstract specification for that log, as well as some notes about its implementation.

-In principle, the full internal state of the application and its records can be reconstructed from the events on the stream.
+Every change to the state of Lark is encapsulated in an event object and stored sequentially.
+In principle, the full internal state of the application and its records can be reconstructed from the events on the log.

 ## Events